-Did you find this 8 days in Turkey literary and travel guide useful?
+Did you find this 8 days in Turkey itinerary and travel guide useful?
 Please let me know by liking/commenting below or sharing this post on social media!
 Thank you!!

 See my detailed post on what to see and do in Istanbul below